 The levels make sure you are learning the words and phrases in the most efficient way.
 We use a scientifically proven method called Spaced Repetition.
 All you have to remember is that the website will automatically calculate which is the best word or phrase to ask you next.
 The system ensures that you are gradually learning new words, that you get lots of revision of the most recent words or those words which you are having problems with, and that you are still revising old words.

-Basically, the lower level a word is (level 1 is the lowest), the more often you will be asked it.
+Basically, the lower level a word is (level 0 is the lowest), the more often you will be asked it.
 The higher level a word is (level 10 is the highest), the less often you will be asked it.
 A word moves from level one (least well known) through to level ten (known extremely well).
 When you get a word right it moves up by one level, from say level two to level three.
-When you get a word wrong, it goes back to level one.
+When you get a word wrong, it goes back to level zero.
+A level of -1 is used to indicate that a word has never been started.

 In addition, the type of the question (multi-choice, Thai to English, or English to Thai) changes as the word or phrase moves through the levels.